Alawite State: 1946–63

 The French left Syria in 1946 and the new, independent government lasted for three years (until a 1949 military coup).
 The Syrian army was dominated by recruits from Alawite, Druze and rural Kurdish Sunni communities, a holdover from the French Mandate Levant Army (which became the Syrian army after independence).
 Beginning after the 1949 coup, Alawites dominated the officer and governmental corps during the 1960s.
-Former president Hafez Asad and his son, Bashar (the current president), are of Alawite descent.
+Former presidents Hafez al-Assad and his son, Bashar, are of Alawite descent.

-Syrian civil war 2011–present
+2011–2024

 As a result of the Syrian civil war, in 2012 there was speculation of the possibility of reprisals against the Alawites leading to the re-creation of the Alawite State as a haven for Bashar al-Assad and government leaders if Damascus fell.
 King Abdullah II of Jordan called it the "worst-case" scenario in the conflict, fearing a domino effect: fragmentation of the country along sectarian lines, with region-wide consequences.

+The December 2024 Syrian rebel offensives and the subsequent fall of the Assad regime sparked renewed speculation by some analysts about a potential revival of an Alawite state with Russian backing.
+For a brief period following the rebel takeover of Damascus, Latakia Governorate and Tartous Governorate (the historical territory of the Alawite State), were the only parts of Syria not under rebel control.
+Some Alawite villages there formed self-defense committees and set up checkpoints, but no expected Assadist national redoubt in the region came to fruition, probably because of the mixed attitudes of the Alawite population towards the HTS-led rebels.
+More importantly, the insurgency in Western Syria led by Alawite remnants of the Assad regime that killed 14 officers later that month can pose many challenges to the new government; which would subsequently led to the mass killings of the Alwaites as part of the crackdown on the remnants of the former regime.